jujhars13/DevSecOps-capability-model/about.md

 title: About DevSecOps Capability Model
 ---

-## DevSecOps

-Why?
-Sec in DevSecOps
-The industry has been pushing to shift elements of security (in particular AppSec and CloudSec ) as left as possible and it turns out that DevOps centric teams are really well placed to do some of this work

 ## Capability Model

 Use this capability model to map where you are on the DevSecOps journey.